Anclaudys/pimp-my-routes/README.md

 PMR - Visualize Your Routes
 An npm-extension that creates beautiful visualizations of your application routes.

-Motivation
+## Motivation
-Please write a couple sentences on WHY you worked on this problem.
+Debugging HTTP requests can become a monotonous task and distinguishing http requests types at a glance can sometimes be confusing if you are dealing with several requests in your applicaton.
+Pimp My Routes color codes HTTP requests based on their method types on your terminal and uses emojis if your terminal supports it.
+Debugging is fun again!

-Technologies Used
+## Technologies Used
 Please list
 the technologies
 you used